eclipse-zenoh/zenoh-backend-influxdb/README.md

                 private: {

                   //For Influxdb v1.x:
-                  //Required: InfluxDB credentialsto read-write on the bucket
+                  //Required: InfluxDB credentials to read-write on the bucket
                   //username: "admin",
                   //password: "password"